Airzel12/telekinesis/README.md

 ## Credits

-- **BepInEx Team**: For creating the modding framework that powers this mod.
+- **Airzel**: For creating the modding framework that powers this mod.
-- **Lethal Company Developers**: For creating the game.

-## License

-This mod is open-source and available for free use.
-Feel free to modify and distribute it as long as you credit the original authors.

----

-**Enjoy the Telekinesis Mod and have fun using your psychic powers in Lethal Company!**